 is unsecured communication).
 Once someone else has your security code, card number

 and card expiration, it will appear to an online merchant that the someone else, not you, is actually in possession of the card.

-See related: 4 ways to safeguard personal information online, 10 data breach protection tips, How to avoid credit card security overkill
+See related: Anatomy of a credit card, 10 data breach protection tips, How to avoid credit card security overkill